wilderness.net

 There are three designated trails in the South McCullough Wilderness: 1) McCullough Trail, 8.1 miles (McClanahan Spring to Railroad Spring); 2) Lucy Gray Trail, 6.7 miles (Jean Lake corral to McCullough Trail); and 3) Blackbrush Trail, 4.3 miles (Lucy Gray Trail to McCullough Trail).
 Note that horse travel is limited to designated trails and washes.

-Citizens who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
+People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
+Groups are listed alphabetically by the state(s) in which the wilderness is located.